Occupational Therapy, BSc (Hons)

 Why Occupational Therapy at Swansea?

-If you can commit to working in Wales for two years after graduating, you could get your tuition fees covered in full through the NHS Wales Bursary Scheme, as well as maintenance funding and a reduced rate loan from Student Finance.
+Providing if you can commit to working in Wales for two years after graduating, you could get your tuition fees covered in full through the NHS Wales Bursary Scheme, as well as maintenance funding and a reduced rate loan from Student Finance.

 Please see our NHS Funding webpage to check your eligibility for funding before applying.